 MTHFR deficiency variants are fairly common, with several variants that may not be as troublesome as the most severe form, which is rare.
 A genetic test will determine which type or variant you may carry.
 If you have an abnormal high homocysteine lab test result, it would be prudent to ask your primary physician to order a genetic test.
 There are also direct to consumer testing available such as 23andMe, however it would be best to speak with a health care practitioner who is skilled in explaining results.

-Some common symptoms for MTHFR are: Anxiety, headaches, insomnia, fogginess, fatigue, alcohol intolerance and a family history of heart disease, neuro tube defect or spinadifida, and mental illness.
+Some common symptoms and issues involved with MTHFR are: Anxiety, headaches, insomnia, fogginess, fatigue, alcohol intolerance and a family history of heart disease, neuro tube defect or spinadifida, and mental illness.
 The remedy for MTHFR is actually helped by taking the methyl form of folate and methyl B-12.
-You will also need to avoid synthetic folic acid, found in fortified processed foods, and increase leafy greens and beans intake, which are excellent sources of natural folate.
+You will also need to avoid synthetic folic acid, found in fortified processed foods.
+It helps to increase natural forms of folate found in all leafy greens, beans, lentils and avocados, which are excellent sources of natural folate.

 Please Note, Tolerable Upper Intake Levels